 Don’t Mistake “Dynamic” for “Better”

-Standard logos are not without their advantages, especially when your goal is to create a perception of timelessness and continuity surrounding your brand.
+Standard logos are still the go-to type of logo, especially when your goal is to create a perception of timelessness and continuity surrounding your brand.
 That said – dynamic logos allow you to constantly innovate, which may be in line with the perception you want others to have of your business.

 Stay Faithful to Your Original Logo